afiafahmida/ALlyHub/README.md

 # ALlyHub
-A platform for dedicated and talented job hunters.
+A platform for dedicated and talented job hunters and potential clients.